 2. Compare Prices & Coverage Options

-Especially if you’re small business it will be important to shop around.
-While some brokers will be able to provide you or connect your business with types of coverage that align to your activities, an insurance company that specializes in your business or industry will be able to tailor coverage precisely to your specific business.
-By focusing on niche industries, these custom solution insurance providers will often be able to provide better rates & coverage as they will be more familiar with how your business operates, the potential risks involved, and how to best work with your team to ensure safety throughout the year.
+Especially if you’re a small business it will be important to shop around.
+While some brokers will be able to provide you or connect your business with types of coverage that align with your activities, an insurance company that specializes in your business or industry will be able to tailor coverage precisely to your specific business.
+By focusing on niche industries, these custom solution insurance providers will often be able to provide better rates & coverage as they will be more familiar with how your business operates, the potential risks involved, and how to best work with your team to ensure the safety throughout the year.
 For more information on assessing risk, the National Federation of Independent Businesses has put together excellent information to help businesses across the country better understand their coverage options.

 Don’t be afraid to shop around and get quotes!
 If you’d like to speak with a member of the Clemens’ team, get a quote now.